solana-labs/solana/docs/src/wallet-guide/apps.md

 ## Exodus

-Send, receive & exchange cryptocurrency with ease on the world's leading Desktop, Mobile and Hardware crypto wallets.
+Send, receive, stake & exchange cryptocurrency with ease on the world's leading Desktop, Mobile and Hardware crypto wallets.

 Download [Exodus](https://exodus.com/) to easily and securely manage your Solana tokens.